-For stocks that are sampled for biological parameters within the sea sampling it is crucial that observers are allowed to get onboard for taking biological samples.
-This has been a problem in Sweden for some years and in 2015, the Swedish Agency for Marine and Water Management got a mandate from the Swedish Government (N2015/950/FJR) to develop a robust system to assure access for samplers to Swedish fishing vessels.
-Sweden will during 2016 implement this new system in which it will be mandatory for vessels to bring observers if they are selected for sea-sampling.
-The Swedish
+For stocks that are sampled for biological parameters within the sea sampling it is crucial that observers are allowed to get onboard for collecting biological samples.
+During 2016 Sweden implemented a new system in which it is mandatory for vessels to bring observers if they are selected for sea-sampling (according to a mandate from the Swedish Government (N2015/950/FJR) to develop a robust system to assure access for samplers to Swedish fishing vessels).
+The Swedish Agency for

-Agency for Marine and Water Management will work in close collaboration with Swedish University of Agricultural Sciences on the follow up of the individual vessels.
-This was particularly affecting the sampling of Nephrops norvegicus and Pleuronectes platessa in IIIa.
+Marine and Water Management work in close collaboration with Swedish University of Agricultural Sciences on the follow up of the individual vessels.
+This was particularly affecting the sampling of Nephrops norvegicus in FU 4 (Kattegat).